 Peacocks Dream is an exploration of the disorientation and loss of those left behind: the story is told through a garden of mazes, evoking the dizziness and disorientation that grief produces.
-I am able to imagine now, as an adult, my grandmother, Ratna Sujir’s loss, when her two sons died, my father far away in Canada, so far away from ‘home’, Mangalore, India.
+I am able to imagine now, as an adult, my grandmother Ratna Sujir’s loss, when her two sons died, one, my father far away in Canada, so far away from ‘home’ in Mangalore, India.
 The movement of the peacocks through the landscape invites the viewers to move into the stereoscopic 3D of the video work, to experience the dizzying space of her story.

 Since 2005, I have been working with stereoscopic 3D (S3D) video, an old technology from the mid 1800’s, that keeps getting renewed as the industry changes.
 Stereoscopic 3D video space, I have found, works well with themes of migration, as it gives a haptic sense of screen space, that you can walk into, that you can reach out to touch, that you can feel.

 Immigration, which is often talked of in terms of its experience as a doubled sense of place, can be referenced through stereoscopic 3D space, to evoke for the viewer a sense of the physicality of home and its absence, a lived dream space playing off the containment of memory in our bodies that makes us resonant spaces.
 I am working towards the construction of a felt space of displacement.
 For me, stereoscopic 3D (S3D) video spaces are elastic and dream-like places, ephemeral, yet capable of extending a sensation of volume, physicality, and presence to the viewer.